staabm/phpstan-todo-by/README.md

         ticket:
             enabled: true

+            # one of: jira, github (case-sensitive)
+            tracker: jira

             # a case-sensitive list of status names.
             # only tickets having any of these statuses are considered resolved.
+            # supported trackers: jira.
+Other trackers ignore this parameter.
             resolvedStatuses:
                 - Done
                 - Resolved